 Mental health and Wellbeing is everyone's business and we are all likely to be impacted at some time in our lives by mental health changes, either personally or in someone we know.
 For more information visit the Mental health and wellbeing website or visit one of these helpful pages:

 - Are you coping with study?
 How we can help, time management planners to help plan your commitments and advice to help you adjust to university life

 - Stress and your wellbeing - information and tips to help you manage stress and links to peak bodies in Australia.

 - Mental Health and Wellbeing framework [PDF, 56.07 KB] (opens in a new window)

 - Code of ethical practice [PDF, 75Kb] (opens in a new window)

 - Study skills workshops

 For immediate crisis intervention when life may be in danger, call 000 or go to your local hospital emergency department.
-For further emergency and 24-hour services please visit our resources list or the via UWS App on your smartphone.
+For further emergency and 24-hour services please visit our resources list or the via The University App on your smartphone.

 Phone: (02) 9852 5199